Appverse-Archive/appverse-mobile/README.md

 # Appverse Mobile

-This repository contains the Java, C# and HTML implementations for the core interfaces, platform and runtime of the Appverse Mobile platform.
+This repository contains the Java, C# and HTML implementations for the core interfaces, platform specific code and runtime of the Appverse Mobile platform.

 The following modules are contained within this repository: